uptonking/note4yaoo/lib-notebook-observablehq-docs.md

 - In March of 2020, we introduced visual dataflow so you can see how data flows through your notebook.
   - For a more detailed view of your notebook’s graph, also see the notebook visualizer.
 # [Observable’s not JavaScript](https://observablehq.com/@observablehq/observables-not-javascript)
+- observablehq特有的语法
+  - A syntax error in one cell won’t prevent other cells from running.
+  - cells run in topological order
+  - auto re-evaluate
+  - Cells implicitly await promises.
+  - Cells implicitly iterate over generators.
+  - named cells
+  - Statements need curly braces, and return (or yield).
+  - cells can be views
+  - cells can be mutables
+  - stdlib in runtime: lodash, d3, vl, Inputs, Plot, dot, htl
+  - Cells can be imported from other notebooks.
+  - Static ES imports are not supported; use dynamic imports.
+  - require is AMD, not CommonJS. require uses jsdelivr

 - by building on the native language of the web, Observable is more familiar and you can use the libraries you know and love, such as D3, Three, and TensorFlow.
   - Yet for (topological)dataflow, Observable needed to change JavaScript in a few ways.